burningmantech/ranger-comms-scribe/README.md

-# Vox Quietus Website
+# Comms Scribe Website

-Welcome to the Vox Quietus website project!
-This project is designed to serve as a blog and media sharing platform for the Burning Man theme camp, Vox Quietus.
+Welcome to the Comms Scribe website project!
+This project is designed to serve as a blog and media sharing platform for the Burning Man theme camp, Comms Scribe.
 The website features user-generated content, including blog posts, photos, and videos, and integrates Google One Tap for user authentication.

 ## Project Structure